lpchester12/Projects/medicine_recommendation_system/notebooks/README.md

 embedding_model <- creating embedding model for system utilization
 * Running this notebook will create a folder that has embedding model in your system (Colab environment).
+* * Github keeps saying that it is a invalid notebook, please check this notebook after download.

 ---